Wright Safety Solutions

 Wright Safety Solutions can conduct Fire risk assessments for factories and building sites, and this will follow the recommendations of PAS79:2012 and The Regulatory Reform (Fire Safety) Order 2005.

-The responsible person has a duty to ensure that escape routes are kept clear and comply with regulations with regard to doors and signage.
-All staff should have training, preferably in the form of fire drills.
 The purpose of fire extinguishers is to enable a small fire to be attacked to prevent it spreading.
 Factory premises must not be allowed to burn due to risk of spread to neighbouring properties, therefore employers will need to ensure there has been training on the correct use of fire fighting equipment.

 All this means: businesses will no longer be policed by the fire service on whether they are following the regulations – it’s up to the employer.